dimzak/jboss-as-quickstart/hibernate-search-jpa/README.md

 This example demonstrates a full text based search on JPA entities.
 The web application consists of a search field and the result list.
 When nothing is entered, the full list will be displayed.
-The entities are 'Quote' and 'Topic' with a ManyToMany relationship This example also contains an Arquillian test.
+The entities are 'Quote' and 'Topic' with a ManyToMany relationship.
+This example also contains an Arquillian test.